OpenSourcePolitics/decidim-module-half_sign_up/README.md

 #### Default country/countries

-The default country to be shown for sms authentication is set to the US by default, but you can change it to any other country by providing two-letter country codes defined in ISO 3166-1,  as defult countri(es) like:
+The default country to be shown for sms authentication is set to the US by default, but you can change it to any other country by providing two-letter country codes defined in ISO 3166-1,  as default country/countries like:
 ```ruby
 config_accessor :default_countries do
 # change this to the country/countries you want to be shown at the top(the first option will be selected by default)